AFRICA

 21) Transactions involving only foreign businesses (foreign-to-foreign)

-Pure foreign-to-foreign mergers with no impact on a market in New Zealand will be outside of the New Zealand Commerce Commission's jurisdiction.
+Pure foreign-to-foreign mergers with no impact on a market in New Zealand are outside of the New Zealand New Zealand Commerce Commission's jurisdiction.

-No business is obligated to notify the New Zealand Commerce Commission, foreign or otherwise.
+No business (foreign or otherwise) is obligated to notify the New Zealand Commerce Commission.
 Foreign businesses engaging in a merger may wish to notify the New Zealand Commerce Commission if they consider there is a risk that the merger will substantially lessen competition in a New Zealand market.

-The granting of a declaration allows the New Zealand Commerce Commission to apply to the High Court for an order requiring the New Zealand body corporate in which the overseas person has acquired the controlling interest to: i) cease carrying on business in New Zealand; ii) dispose of shares or other assets specified by the court; or ii) take any other action that the High Court considers is consistent with the purpose of the Commerce Act.
+The granting of a declaration allows the New Zealand Commerce Commission to apply to the High Court for an order requiring the New Zealand body corporate in which the overseas person has acquired the controlling interest to: i) cease carrying on business in New Zealand in the market to which the declaration relates; ii) dispose of shares or other assets specified by the court; or ii) take any other action that the High Court considers is consistent with the purpose of the Commerce Act.

 22) No overlap of activities of the parties

 There is no exemption for mergers between parties that do not have overlapping activities.
-The New Zealand Commerce Commission have previously investigated mergers between firms operating at different levels of the supply chain or whom supply different, albeit related, products (e.g. a conglomerate merger).
+The New Zealand Commerce Commission has previously investigated mergers between firms operating at different levels of the supply chain (vertical mergers) or that supply different, albeit related, products (conglomerate mergers).

 23) Other exemptions from notification duty even if thresholds ARE met?

 There are no thresholds and New Zealand's merger control regime is voluntary.
-It is up to the merging parties whether to file a merger notification with the New Zealand Commerce Commission (subject to the caveat that it is illegal to make an acquisition that substantially lessens competition in a market in New Zealand without first obtaining approval from the Commerce Commission).
+It is up to the merging parties whether to file a merger notification with the New Zealand Commerce Commission (subject to the caveat that it is illegal to make an acquisition that is, or is likely to, result in a substantial lessening of competition in a market in New Zealand without first obtaining approval from the New Zealand Commerce Commission).

 Merger control even if thresholds are NOT met